Corbin Carroll Preview, Player Props: Diamondbacks vs. Orioles

 Corbin Carroll At The Plate

-- Carroll has an RBI in 44 of 128 games this year, with multiple RBI in 16 of them.
-He has also driven in three or more of his team's runs in two contests.
+- Carroll has had at least one RBI in 34.1% of his games this year (44 of 129), with two or more RBI 16 times (12.4%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in 54.3% of his games this year, with two or more runs scored in 17.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.